kroeke30/COMP3040/Group10_v1_A3_Part01.md

 ### getRandomBird()
  - Returns a random picture of a bird that can be found in Manitoba.
 ### getBirdBySpecies(species)
- - Returns a random picture of a bird belong to the specified species that can be found in Manitoba.
+ - Returns a random picture of a bird belonging to the specified species that can be found in Manitoba.
 ### getFlyingBird()
  - Returns a random picture of a flying bird that can be found in Manitoba.